 This course is a continuation of Social Science 201.
 Public utilities, tariffs, population, agriculture, and social reforms are among the subjects covered.

 203-Introduction to Sociology

-The nature, causes, and effects of forces involved in social change are studied.
+The nature, causes, and effects of forces involved in social change are studied as well as the development of social institutions.